Basic Operations#

 Validate a field against another#

-We may compare two cfr.ClimateFields by calling the .validate() method.
+We may compare two cfr.ClimateFields by calling the .compare() method.
 Here as an example, we compare the calendar year annualized field with the JJA annualized field, with three different metrics:

 [15]: